lchli/AndroidFlavorPlugin/README.md

 # AndroidFlavorPlugin

-This is a android apk flavor package maker gradle plugin.
+This is a android apk flavor maker gradle plugin.

 ## Thanks